-A new, state-of-the-art science facility will house the chemistry department.
-It will accommodate laboratory space for both research and teaching.
-Faculty and administrative offices will also be included.
-A skylit atrium will connect the laboratory wing with the administrative offices providing a light filled space with pedestrian bridges for special functions to promote scientific collaboration.
+A new, state-of-the-art science facility now houses the chemistry department.
+It accommodates laboratory space for both research and teaching.
+Faculty and administrative offices are included.
+A skylit atrium connects the laboratory wing with the administrative offices providing a light filled space with pedestrian bridges for special functions to promote scientific collaboration.

 Efforts have been made to make the new Chemistry building (and the surrounding Natural Sciences Neighborhood) one of the most environmentally sustainable areas of campus.
-In addition to landscape and stormwater strategies that will restore, enhance, and expand the natural areas, the new Chemistry building will incorporate sustainable building technologies.
+In addition to landscape and stormwater strategies that restore, enhance, and expand the natural areas, the new Chemistry building incorporates many sustainable building technologies.
 A series of proposed features will reduce energy demand and conserve water.

 - Self-closing high efficiency fume hoods are anticipated to result in most significant energy savings for the project.